UEABIO/data-sci-v1/docs/02-programming-basics.md

 * Is it definitely an error?
 Not all red text in R means an error - sometimes it is just giving you a message with information.

 ## Activity 7: Test yourself
+### Head to Blackboard when complete and submit your answers to the quiz.

 **Question 1.** Why should you never include the code `install.packages()` in your analysis scripts? <select class='webex-select'><option value='blank'></option><option value=''>You should use library() instead</option><option value=''>Packages are already part of Base R</option><option value='answer'>You (or someone else) may accidentally install a package update that stops your code working</option><option value=''>You already have the latest version of the package</option></select>